 Crazy thing to is Iran and Russia are really getting hurt from the price decreases.
 Their national budgets are dependent upon higher oil prices.
 OPEC based counties are losing money every day.

-So while all of this oil drama, these car companies BMW, VW and Chargepoint are still creating a fast charging network.
+So while all of this oil drama, these car companies.
+I mean like BMW with VW.
+For they now teamed up with Chargepoint.
+They are still creating a fast charging network.
 Meaning folks that the low prices are a facade.

 A goal of nearly 100 DC Fast chargers will be installed to support long distance and metropolitan electric vehicle travel with the BMW i3, Volkswagen e-Golf and other electric cars, along heavily trafficked corridors on both coasts, supported by Level 2 chargers.

-These publicly available charging stations will be added to the existing ChargePoint network and can be easily accessed using a ChargePoint® or ChargeNow card.
+In addition, these publicly available charging stations will be added to the existing ChargePoint network.
+As well as it can be easily accessed using a ChargePoint® or ChargeNow card.